erezsh/reladiff/docs/how-to-use.md

 - A low `--bisection-threshold` will minimize the amount of network transfer.
 But if network isn't an issue, a high `--bisection-threshold` will make Reladiff run a lot faster.

-- If the table is very large, consider a larger --bisection-factor.
-Otherwise, you may run into timeouts.
+- If you run into timeouts for very large tables, try increasing the `--bisection-factor`.

 - The fewer columns you verify, the faster Reladiff will be.
 If you're only interested in additions/deletions, verifying the primary key could be enough.
 If you have an automatic `updated` column, it might be enough to capture changes, i.e. comparing all the data isn't always necessary.